 At the end of the day, you want your sessions to be tough but enjoyable.
-You want to look forward to them – or at the very least not dread showing up.
+You want to look forward to them.
 You want your sessions to be effective and give you a good workout.
 You also want to like your trainer, feel like you are being listened to, and feel like you can open up.

 This ensures your personalities are compatible and you will work well together.
 Personal training is a relationship and it’s important that both the trainer and trainee work well together as a team.

-When you hire a personal trainer, you are a customer seeking to purchase a service.
-It’s important that you do your research and ask the right questions before you commit.
+When you hire a personal trainer, it’s important that you do your research and ask the right questions before you commit.
 I love it when potential clients ask me questions and seek more information because it’s so important to have a good fit.
-Good trainers will also due their due diligence when screening their clients but it’s important that you, as a consumer, do as well.
+Good trainers will also due their due diligence when screening their clients as well.

 So, whether you’re considering a trainer now or in the future – interview them!
 See what they say.
 And if the answers don’t align with what you’re looking for, move on.
 In the long run, it will be better for both of you.